aiven/devportal/docs/tools/cli/mirrormaker.rst

   * - Parameter
     - Information
   * - ``service_name``
-    - The Aiven for Apache Kafka MirrorMaker2 service name where to create the replication flow
+    - The Aiven for Apache Kafka MirrorMaker2 service where to delete the replication flow
   * - ``--source-cluster``
-    - The Aiven for Apache Kafka service name to be used as source for replication
+    - The Aiven for Apache Kafka service to be used as source for replication
   * - ``--target-cluster``
-    - The Aiven for Apache Kafka service name to be used as target for replication
+    - The Aiven for Apache Kafka service to be used as target for replication

 **Example:** In the service ``kafka-mm`` delete the replication flow from an Aiven for Apache Kafka service with integration alias ``kafka-source-alias`` to the service named ``kafka-target-alias``.